-SPOTLIGHT ON: ELOPME
+SPOTLIGHT ON: DEVELOPMENT

-Looking for a new place to call home?
-We have safe and
+Looking for a new place to call home? new place to call home?
+We have safe and affordable options.

-affordable options.
-The City has teamed up with the Houston Land Bank and the Houston Community

-Land Trust to provide
+The City has teamed up with the Houston Land Bank and the Houston Community Land Trust to provide

-new homes across

-Houston When you

-buy through the

-Houston Land Bank,

-you can receive a

-subsidy up to \$399 and

-no homes priced

-under \$200,000.
-Holt

-Houston Community

-Land Trust (HCLT) helps

-set even lower prices,

-around \$75,000.
-When

-they are ready to move

-on, HCLT homeowners

-agree to sell their
+Houston Land Bank, you can receive a subsidy up to \$39,900 on homes priced under \$200,000.
+The Houston Community Land Trust (HCLT) helps set even lower prices, Land Trust (HCLT) helps set even lower prices, around \$75.000.
+When they are ready to move don, HCLT homeowners agree to sell their and the set of the set